input-output-hk/cardano-diagnosis-program/README.md

 # Cardano diagnosis program (DD)

-This is a diagnosis program for Cardano.
+This is a diagnosis program for Cardano-SL.
 The goal of this program is to produce an diagnosis program for Cardano-SL that can be easily used by the end user.

+## What is this for

+This is for anyone who has issues with their Daedalus wallet and want to run diagnosis on it.

 ## How it works

-- Classifier will analyze given log file and try to identify the issue based on the knowledge base which is a csv file.
+- Progam will analyze given log file and try to identify the issue based on the knowledge base which is a csv file.

 - It then generates an static Html file which describes the issue of your node and provide possible solution to it.